myoung-space-science/eprempy/DEVELOPERS.md

 ### Messages

-Commit messages should follow the structure prescribed by the [Angular commit style](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines).
+Commit messages should follow the structure prescribed by the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) (CC) style.
 The exception to that style is that optional message bodies need not be written in imperative present tense.
 For example, message bodies that read "This new method blonks the flerb with thuzal." and "Create method to blonk the flerb with thuzal." are equally valid.

 For convenience, here are the allowed subject types